 Division of Planning staff analysis.

 To ensure that the PAB will have time to act within the ninety-day review period per Subsection E, after the County receives an amendment proposal, modifications to an amendment proposal or additional information, the Division of Planning shall prepare a fact sheet and staff analysis regarding all proposed amendments with a recommendation from the professional staff.
 The fact sheet and staff analysis shall, as may be appropriate, identify the project; provide adequate background; provide its relationship to other plans and, specifically, to the Atlantic County Master Plan and ACWQMP and other relevant County plans; discuss the alternatives considered and provide a description of the method chosen; and provide the staff recommendation to approve or disapprove the amendment and, if appropriate, wording for that amendment.
-The fact sheet and staff analysis shall be signed and dated, and a copy shall be provided to the applicant and its experts, the NJDEP, the PAB, the ACUA, the Atlantic County Law Department and the Atlantic County Board of Chosen Freeholders.
+The fact sheet and staff analysis shall be signed and dated, and a copy shall be provided to the applicant and its experts, the NJDEP, the PAB, the ACUA, the Atlantic County Law Department and the Atlantic County Board of County Commissioners.

 The NJDEP shall have the opportunity to complete its review of any proposed amendment and shall have made its decision to proceed prior to the publication of public notice as hereinafter provided in Subsection G.